huang-julien/vueday-server-components/slides.md

 ```

 <!--

-Soem of you may think that it's just like any vue component.
-But if you look carefully at line 6-7, there's a line commented with call to db.
-Let's admit you're using an ORM and that
+So this is an exemple of an island component.
+It's basically like any vue component, except that all this code will be ran only server side.
-`Articles.getByid` is a call to a database.
-This is something that won't work on a normal component because it will also be ran client-side.
+if you look at the privateKey, this is something that wouldn't work on a universal component because privateKey would be undefined client side.
-The workaround would be to have an endpoint exposed to retrieve an article.

 -->

 ---